nicksstapleton/blog/_posts/2022-12-22-esv-heirloom-bible-legacy-edition-review.md

 If you are looking for a Bible that is both functional, easy to read, and beautiful, the ESV Heirloom Bible, Legacy Edition might be the one.

-If you're looking for more info or you're interested in ordering a copy for yourself, you can do it [here](https://www.crossway.org/bibles/esv-heirloom-bible-legacy-edition-hrwnlthr/).

 Thank you to Crossway for giving me the opportunity to review this wonderful Bible!
+If you're interested in ordering a copy for yourself, you can do it [here](https://www.crossway.org/bibles/esv-heirloom-bible-legacy-edition-hrwnlthr/).